 - Account for all estate assets and debts

 It’s important for the estate representative to do everything correctly, because they can be held personally liable.
 If you’re an estate representative, It’s a great idea to consult a probate lawyer to protect yourself and learn exactly what happens after probate is closed.

 What Happens After the Probate Process is Complete?

 The final step to closing probate is to provide the beneficiaries with a final accounting that shows all transactions.
 This includes all assets and their values, debts, and expenses that were paid.
 The beneficiaries must sign a release to accept the accounting, then all proceeds will be distributed.
 If the beneficiaries will not sign or there is a dispute over the accounting, a formal accounting must be submitted to the court for review and approval.

 After everything is complete and the estate closed, the estate representative must file a final status report with the County Register of Wills stating that the estate has been concluded.
 This is an important step to finish the process and is often overlooked.

 Do I Need to Hire a Probate Lawyer?

 If you’re an estate representative and determining whether you need to hire a probate attorney, there are a few things to keep in mind.
 As an estate representative, you’re held to the highest standards of loyalty and care according to the law.
 If you unknowingly or negligently make a mistake, you will be held personally and financially responsible.
-Hiring a probate lawyer will give you peace of mind and protect your liability throughout the probate and estate closing processes.
+Hiring a probate lawyer in Cumberland County will give you peace of mind and protect your liability throughout the probate and estate closing processes.